brayokenya/Quick_Credit/README.md

 API Documentation
-Documentation of this API is on branch develop
+Documentation of this API is on branch deploy

 Author